 What do you do when you or a loved one notices a change in vision?
 While going to the doctor might be scary for some, a proper eye exam can help determine if you are living with any underlying conditions that require treatment.
-However, if you haven’t received an eye exam in the past, it could be difficult to find a physician or know what to expect.
+However, if you haven’t received an eye exam in the past, it could be difficult finding a physician or knowing what to expect.

 When it comes to finding an eye doctor, some people may rely on referrals from family and friends, while others do research online.
 This can include looking for physicians who are in their area, reading the reviews of the practices and physicians’ online, and seeing which practices accept their insurance plan.

 If you have already been diagnosed with a specific condition, such as keratoconus, where do you go from there?
 Start by looking for a doctor in your area who is familiar with treating your condition.
 It is also important to know if your current insurance plan covers these treatments, such as FDA approved epi-off corneal cross-linking, specialty contact lenses, Intacts®, etc.

 To prepare for your next eye appointment, think about the questions ahead of your visit.
 For example, questions can include how your condition could progress, if the condition is genetic (and if other family members should be screened), what treatments are being offered at the practice, and the cost of different treatments with or without insurance.